rsek/dataforged/moves.md

 **When you are in control and take action in a fight to reinforce your position or move towards an objective**, envision your approach and roll.
 If you are...

   * In pursuit, fleeing, or maneuvering: Roll +edge
-  * Charging boldly into action, coming to the aid of others, or commanding: Roll +heart
+  * Charging boldly into action, coming to the aid of others, negotiating, or commanding: Roll +heart
   * Gaining leverage with force, powering through, or making a threat: Roll +iron
   * Hiding, preparing an ambush, or misdirecting: Roll +shadow
   * Coordinating a plan, studying a situation, or cleverly creating an opportunity: Roll +wits